comeworkwith-me/Stranger-Things/README.md

 <br></br>

 Now that I have a smart contract I can read and write data to, I move on to the frontend.
 I start by adding the Terra wallet provider so users can connect their wallet.
 From here I setup the menu using React Router and create the pages for the web app.
 Lastly, I write the logic to read and write data from my smart contract before polishing any last details and deploying the app.
+<br></br>

+# 🚀 OPTIMIZATIONS

+This project was originally built in 2022.
+To optimize it, I plan to refactor using Next.js for page componenets, pre-rendering, and other funtionality improvements.
+I'd also switch from the Terra blockchain to the Solana blockchain.
+<br></br>

+# 🤓 LESSONS LEARNED

+Throughout this build, I was introduced to Docker Compose and COSMWASM.
+I learned the basics of Terra blockchain and expanded my Rust knowledge.